 How to Store Coconut Lime Bars

-To freeze, wrap the bars tightly in plastic wrap, and then again in tin foil or a freezer bag.
-To defrost, simply allow them to come to room temperature.
+To freeze, wrap the bars tightly in plastic wrap, then in tin foil or a freezer bag.
+To defrost, simply bring them to room temperature before serving.

 Coconut Lime Bars